Shimmer Lake

-Shimmer Lake is a 2017 American neo-noir crime film written and directed by Oren Uziel.
-The film stars Benjamin Walker, Wyatt Russell, Rainn Wilson, Adam Pally, John Michael Higgins, Ron Livingston, Stephanie Sigman, and Rob Corddry.
+Shimmer Lake is a 2017 American neo-noir crime film written and directed by Oren Uziel, in his directorial debut.
+The film stars Benjamin Walker, Wyatt Russell, Rainn Wilson, Adam Pally, Mark Rendall, John Michael Higgins, Ron Livingston, Stephanie Sigman, and Rob Corddry.
 The film was released on Netflix on June 9, 2017.
 Walker plays a small-town sheriff who investigates a bank robbery that involves his brother and two former friends.
 The story is told in reverse.